strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 We created a stream using the static `of`.
 This will fire an event immediately when subscribed to.
 We then delay this event with 5000ms by using the `delay` operator.
 We then use a `tap` where we can actually trigger the next request, and finally `skip` since we do not want to use the `''` event anywhere, it was just a trigger.

 Next thing we need to do is integrate this into our other code.
-Lets see how we can accomplish this:
+Let's see how we can accomplish this:

 ```typescript
 this.polledBitcoin$ = this.fetchData$.pipe(